-- Nouns are either countable or uncountable; countable number vs. amount or quantity; also called count or mass nouns - ▶ use (few, fewer, many) with countable nouns - a few pixels, fewer molecules, many people - ▶ use (little, less, much) with uncountable nouns - too much chlorine, little time, less energy - ▶ on the other hand, use (more, some, enough) for both - more pixels, some people, enough energy - ► further examples - how many items? / how much stuff? - a few items / a small amount of stuff - articles a or an may be used with countable nouns, not with uncountable nouns - ► countable nouns may be plural, but generally not uncountable nouns
+- countable - referred to in terms of number vs. amount or quantity - ▶ use (few, fewer, many) with countable nouns - a few pixels, fewer molecules, many people - ▶ use (little, less, much) with uncountable nouns - too much chlorine, little time, less energy - ▶ on the other hand, use (more, some, enough) for both - more pixels, some people, enough energy - further examples - how many items? / how much stuff? - a few items / a small amount of stuff - ► articles a or an may be used with countable nouns, not with uncountable nouns - countable nouns may be plural, but generally not uncountable nouns article